 If you’re looking for ways to talk to your teen about money, start with these concepts.

 If your teen has a job or gets an allowance, talk with them about managing their saving and spending.
 Don’t make it about “controlling” their money.
-Instead, download our budget worksheet to show them how they can afford the things they want to do, like buying new clothes or eating out with friends, while still working toward larger goals.
+Instead, download our budget worksheet to show them how they can afford the things they want to do, like buying new clothes or ordering takeout, while still working toward larger goals.

 Consider setting up a checking account and debit card for your teen and talk to them about using it responsibly.
 If your teen has only used cash before, a debit card can teach them how to track and manage their money, even when they can’t see it in their wallet.

 Help your teen see the value in saving money by understanding their goals.
-Maybe they want to save for a new car or go to a concert with friends.
+Maybe they want to save for a new car or buy the latest technology.
 Make a plan and see how much money they need to put aside.
 It will be satisfying for your teen to see their money grow and know they reached a goal all on their own.
 (But for extra motivation, consider matching your teen’s savings contributions.)

 Credit can be scary for some teens, and way too tempting for others.
 Using credit responsibly is a great way to establish healthy financial habits and begin building a credit history.